devonartis/aws-security-workshops/docs/workshops/identity-round-robin/ess/build.md

     ![Account output](./images/IamEssOutputStack.png)

     The output value assigned to *LoggingBucketName*  is the name of the bucket into which AWS CloudTrail will deliver its logs.
+Copy the value of *LoggingBucketName* to a scratch file on your workstation so you have it available later.

     The value assigned to *SecAdministratorRoleURL* is a URL that you will use later in the lab to temporarily "switch to" (meaning take on the access privileges of) a Securty Administrator role.
 This role has full administrative privileges for AWS CloudTrail, Amazon GuardDuty, Amazon Inspector, and Amazon Macie.